justeattakeaway/pie/apps/pie-docs/src/components/text-input/code/code.md

 ### Labelling
 Please use the [form label](/components/form-label/) component for adding a label to the text input.
 Similar to native HTML, the label should be a sibling of the input component and reference the input's `id` attribute using the `for` attribute.

-The usage of `aria-labelledby` is very important so that screenreaders will announce the label when the input is focused.
+The usage of `aria-labelledby` is very important so that screen readers will announce the label when the input is focused.
 This is especially important for users who rely on screen readers to navigate the web.

 ```html
 <pie-form-label id="first-name-label" for="first-name">First name:</pie-form-label>